Fair Near Neighbor Search: Independent Range Sampling in High Dimensions: Abstract

 \section{Abstract}

 Similarity search is a fundamental algorithmic primitive, widely used in many computer science disciplines.
 There are several variants of the similarity search problem, and one of the most relevant is the $r$-near neighbor ($r$-NN) problem: given a radius $r>0$ and a set of points $S$, construct a data structure that, for any given query point $q$, returns a point $p$ within distance at most $r$ from $q$.
 In this paper, we study the $r$-NN problem in the light of fairness.
 We consider fairness in the sense of equal opportunity: all points that are within distance $r$ from the query should have the same probability to be returned.
-Locality sensitive hashing (LSH), the most common approach to similarity search in high dimensions, does not provide such a fairness guarantee.
+In the low-dimensional case, this problem was first studied by Hu, Qiao, and Tao (PODS 2014).
+Locality sensitive hashing (LSH), the theoretically strongest approach to similarity search in high dimensions, does not provide such a fairness guarantee.
 To address this, we propose efficient data structures for $r$-NN where all points in $S$ that are near $q$ have the same probability to be selected and returned by the query.
 Specifically, we first propose a black-box approach that, given any LSH scheme, constructs a data structure for uniformly sampling points in the neighborhood of a query.
-Then, we develop a data structure for fair similarity search under inner product, which requires nearly-linear space and exploits locality sensitive filters.
+Then, we develop a data structure for fair similarity search under inner product that requires nearly-linear space and exploits locality sensitive filters.
+The paper concludes with an experimental evaluation that highlights (un)fairness in a recommendation setting on real-world datasets and discusses the inherent unfairness introduced by solving other variants of the problem.